Chris Brown: 2007–2008: Exclusive

 In November 2007, Brown starred as a video host for St. Jude Children's Research Hospital's Math-A-Thon program.
 He showed his support by encouraging students to use their math skills to help children with cancer and other catastrophic diseases.
-On November 21, 2007, Brown appeared in This Christmas, a family drama starring Regina King.
-To further support the album Exclusive, Brown embarked on his The Exclusive Holiday Tour, visiting over thirty venues in United States.
+On November 21, 2007, Brown appeared as a leading role in This Christmas, a family drama starring Regina King.
+He also contributed to the soundtrack of the movie, that contains his cover versions of "Try a Little Tenderness" and "This Christmas", the latter has been certified platinum by the RIAA.
+To further support the album Exclusive, Brown embarked on his The Exclusive Holiday Tour, visiting over thirty venues in US.
 The tour began in Cincinnati, Ohio, on December 6, 2007, and concluded on February 9, 2008, in Honolulu, Hawaii.
-In March 2008, Brown was featured on Jordin Sparks' single "No Air", which had worldwide success peaked at number three on the US Billboard Hot 100 chart.
+In March 2008, Brown was featured on Jordin Sparks' single "No Air", which received worldwide success, peaking at number three on the US Billboard Hot 100 chart.
 He also made a guest appearance on David Banner' single "Get Like Me" alongside Yung Joc.
 The song peaked at number sixteen on the Billboard Hot 100, and number two on the US Hot Rap Songs chart.
-Brown re-released Exclusive on June 3, 2008, as a deluxe edition, renamed Exclusive: The Forever Edition, seven months after the release of the original version.
-The re-released version featured four new tracks, including the Eurodisco single "Forever", which became one of his most known singles, reaching number two on Billboard Hot 100.
+In 2008, Brown did of a commercial spot for Doublemint gum, creating a jingle commissioned by an advertising company working for Wrigley.
+Brown first created the short version for the commercial, then extended and expanded it into a full song, "Forever", during another recording session.
+"Forever" was later released as a single anticipating Brown's re-issue of Exclusive.
+The song was noted for being Brown's first record to venture into the dance-pop genre, becoming one of his biggest singles, reaching number two on Billboard Hot 100.
+Billboard wrote positively of the single, stating in its 2008 review that Brown "has proved as 2008's pop/R&B prince that he has talent and charm to command the charts for as long he chooses".
+The re-issue, titled Exclusive: The Forever Edition, was released on June 3, 2008, seven months after the original version, featuring four new tracks, and pushed the album's success further.
 In August 2008, Brown guest-starred on Disney's The Suite Life of Zack & Cody as himself.
-Towards the end of 2008, Brown was named Artist of the Year by Billboard magazine.
+Towards the end of 2008, Brown was named the Artist of the Year by Billboard magazine, with the songs "With You", "Forever" and "No Air" resulting three of the top 10 most sold singles of 2008 in the US.